iotaledger/one-click-tangle/README_AWS.md

 # Sanity Checks

-After the process finishes you should see at least the following docker containers up and running:
+Once the process finishes you should see at least the following docker containers up and running:

 ```console
 docker ps -a